cccbr/belfryprojects/content/docs/060-stakeholder-engagement/engagement-ideas/index.md

 ![church-notice-board](church-notice-board.jpg)

-*Figure zz: Open day advertised on church notice board*
+*Figure 3: Open day advertised on church notice board*

- - Tower open days and tours (Figure z) - If the church already has bells that are ringable, then exploit these as both a visible and audible attraction, an opportunity to meet and talk with ringers.
+ - Tower open days and tours (Figure 3) - If the church already has bells that are ringable, then exploit these as both a visible and audible attraction, an opportunity to meet and talk with ringers.
 Many visitors will welcome the opportunity to go to the top of the tower and look over the neighbourhood.
 A modest charge will contribute to the project funds.
 Check the church insurance cover and complete a specific risk assessment.
 Some useful guidance is [here](https://www.ecclesiastical.com/risk-management/tower-tours/?gclid=Cj0KCQjwi46iBhDyARIsAE3nVraNVm8v-num9N5c9MaD0FfXmuZUp5sJI6PjYAeZt7d3LEl4oqyUP2saAl8nEALw_wcB).
  - Arrange for a local venue to be open for a function, perhaps one that people cannot normally visit, such as a house or garden, company or historical site.
  - Involve the support of a VIP – someone who everyone would like to meet!
  - Exploit any local twinning arrangements when overseas visitors are in your area.